Skip to content

 Ultimately, stress, diet and antibiotic use, amongst other factors, can reduce the level of friendly bacteria, causing microbial imbalances (dysbiosis).
 So, probiotics have a lot of potential to balance the microbiome and support overall health.

 Find out more about the specific benefits of probiotics in the next section.

-Pregnant women can support many aspects of their health naturally with probiotics.
+Expectant mothers can support many aspects of their health naturally by taking probiotics during pregnancy.
 They may find their digestion is just not the same, or they may want to boost their immune system or avoid developing health conditions they had suffered in a previous pregnancy.
 To read more about how probiotics can support in many ways, including for vaginal and digestive health, take a look at our article: Benefits of probiotics.

-The benefits of probiotics for pregnancy are far-reaching, influencing the following areas:
+The benefits of probiotics during pregnancy are far-reaching, influencing the following areas:

 Let’s take a look at some of these common pregnancy worries and what may help.

 Why is this important?
 Vaginal infections can result in unwanted pregnancy complications.
 Therefore, pregnant women need to take care of their vaginal health, even before conception.
 Common over-the-counter medications can be useful to gain relief from an infection.
 However, they often only treat the symptoms rather than the root cause.
 Probiotics that are known to reach the vaginal tract can promote a healthy vaginal microbiome, which in turn may lower the risk of vaginal infections.

 Combination of Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14®: These two strains are the most researched strains for vaginal health.
 They’ve been researched in pregnant women and shown to reach the vaginal tract, even when taken orally.
 They have been shown to reduce the number of urinary tract infections and improve symptoms associated with bacterial vaginosis and thrush14,15,16.